Joshokelola/eazywallet/README.md

 ## 4. MobX state management approach

-Each feature uses a small store instead of a global app state.
+Each feature uses a small store.
 The dashboard store loads user + transactions, the details store loads one transaction, the report form store tracks the selected reason/description, and the PIN store manages verification state.
 UI widgets listen with `Observer` and only rebuild where needed.

 ## 5. Mock backend / simulated service